enzoi/SFBG-Plant-Guide/README.md

 ```

 To add this app to a Firebase project, use the bundleID from the Xcode project.
 Download the generated GoogleService-Info.plist file, and copy it to the root directory of the sample you wish to run.

+## Todos

+* Add/Update more plant data into Contentful
+* Add more detailed plant information to detail view controller
+* Add audio-guide in detail view controller by using Contentful
+* Apply Contentful Image API to fetch the image assets and post images directly
+* A user can add images by taking a photo or selecting photos from photo library
+* Add unit testing